westfallgj/CIS202/Databases/README.md

 The example in the screenshot is when the user selects 2000

 The output of query would be as follows ![alt text](DatabasesScreenshot.jpg)

+Databases Overview

+Objectives

+Course Objectives
+6. Brief intro to working with databases in Python

+Unit Objectives
+1. Opening and closing a database connection
+2. create and delete tables
+3. Query tables
+4. Add data to a table

+Preparation
+1. Please review the PowerPoints below (Optional)
+2. Watch all the videos below
+3. Review the Python source code below

+Learning Activities (graded)
+1. Complete Databases hw in this folder (meets unit objectives 1, 2 and 3)
+2. No Quiz for this Chapter.
+This chapter is not included in the final exam
+3. Complete Discussion 10